“The Culture Area, South India”

 Until approximately 20 years ago, the standard practice by virtually all scholars in publishing folklore collected from the field was to give little specific performance-event context, or description of para-verbal aspects of the event, and to keep the performers anonymous: direct transcriptions of actual performances were rarely given.
 This was partly due to the early scarcity of portable audio and video recording equipment.
 South India was given a large boost in this area when the Ford Foundation sponsored a series of workshops in ethnographic video in the 1980’s, with Stuart Blackburn and others.
 (The Ford Foundation continues to fund South Indian folklore-related projects).

-Brenda Beck published an excellent and very thorough
+Beck published an excellent and very thorough description of a

-a performance-ritual system in northern Tamil Nadu in 1982, but it was
+performance-ritual system in northern Tamil Nadu in 1982, but it was Stuart

-Stuart Blackburn who really first applied to South India the
+Blackburn who really first applied to South India the performance-centered

 villupaattu, which involves alternation between speaking, chanting, and